-The investment manager for the Direct Plan in 2013, The Vanguard Group, remained a strong franchise.
+The investment manager for the Direct Plan, The Vanguard Group, remained a strong franchise.
 Vanguard is the world's largest mutual fund company and one of the world's largest investment management companies.
-Vanguard manages more than \$2 trillion in global assets, including \$281 billion in global ETF assets.
-The firm offers more than 160 funds to U.S. investors and more than 80 additional funds in non-U.S. markets.
-Within the 529 market, Vanguard is the largest provider of investments with \$57.2B representing approximately 26% of the market.
+Vanguard manages more than \$3.3 trillion in global assets, including more than \$20 million investors.
+The firm offers more than 173 funds to U.S. investors and more than 124 additional funds in non-U.S. markets.
+Within the 529 market, Vanguard is the largest provider of investments with \$63.2 billion representing approximately 25% of the market.